schmalliso/symmetrical-spork/test/sample-item.rst

-This is a sample item.
-Ooh aah.
+Hello {=name=}, this is a shared item!

-.. important:: THIS IS IMPORTANT
+.. important:: This heading is important.

-   Make sure you drink enough water, friends.
+   Have you drunk enough water today?